 Following are real guest reviews, voluntarily submitted and unedited.

-Please Note: Our tours operate rain or shine, provided the roads are open.
-In the event of severe weather, Pink® Adventure Tours reserves the right to alter, modify, or cancel any tour due to unsafe conditions.
-Any tour cancelled by Pink® Adventure Tours will receive a 100% refund.
+Please Note: All tours are subject to our Terms of Sale which can be found here.
+Subject to our Terms of Sale, our tours operate rain or shine, provided the roads are open.
+In the event of severe weather, Pink Adventure Tours reserves the right to alter, modify, or cancel any tour due to unsafe conditions.
+Any tour cancelled by Pink Adventure Tours due to unsafe conditions will receive a 100% refund.